 There are three levels: technician, general, and extra.
 To use equipment that travels over longer distances, you would need to upgrade your license.

 Repeaters allow your signal to be shot out over much larger distances.
 You can even use the internet for a remote transmission, so your signal can originate from any point in the world you wish.

 You would likely need to upgrade your antenna for longer distances.
 Your transmission radius is greatly affected by the quality of the antenna.

-One of the reasons that Ham is great for preppers and survivalists is that it is what the Military Auxiliary Radio Service and the Amateur Radio Emergency Service use.
+One of the reasons that HAM is great for preppers and survivalists is that it’s what the Military Auxiliary Radio Service and the Amateur Radio Emergency Service use.
 Ham connects to the National Weather Service as well.